 Round Silicone

-Advantage: medium cost and incision, most applicable to all patient body types
+Advantages: Medium cost and incision, and is most applicable to all patient body types.

-Disadvantage: for really thin patients may still not have as natural a look as desired
+Disadvantages: Very thin patients may still not have as natural a look as desired.

 Shaped Silicone

-Advantage: best suited for thin individuals.
-Can provide the most natural look or the least likely to be noticed in terms of where the implant starts/stops
+Advantages: Best suited for thin individuals.
+Can provide the most natural look and is the least likely to be noticed in terms of where the implant starts/stops.

 The most common incision location used for breast augmentation is a breast fold incision.
 This is the most common incision location regardless of breast implant type.
-This incision location affords the plastic surgeon the most control in designing the breast implant pocket.
+This incision location affords Dr. Repta the most control in designing the breast implant pocket.

-Other incision options include at the border of the areola and through the arm pit.
-Through the belly button is also an option but this is rarely used anymore.
+Other incision options include at the border of the areola and through the armpit.
+The belly button is also an option, but this is rarely used anymore.
 A shaped implant has to go through the breast fold incision since it has to be placed in a specific position.

 A few other bits of information for breast augmentation: